2016k8009929004/dpdk/doc/guides/contributing/stable.rst

 A stable release can be designated as an LTS release based on community agreement and a commitment from a maintainer.
-The current policy is that each year's November (X.11) release will be maintained as an LTS for 2 years.
+The current policy is that each year's November release will be maintained as an LTS for 2 years.

-After the X.11 release, an LTS branch will be created for it at https://git.dpdk.org/dpdk-stable where bugfixes will be backported to.

-A LTS release may align with the declaration of a new major ABI version, please read the :doc:`abi_policy` for more information.
+The current DPDK LTS releases are 16.11 and 17.11.

 It is anticipated that there will be at least 4 releases per year of the LTS or approximately 1 every 3 months.
 However, the cadence can be shorter or longer depending on the number and criticality of the backported fixes.
 Releases should be coordinated with the validation engineers to ensure that a tagged release has been tested.

-For a list of the currently maintained stable/LTS branches please see the latest `stable roadmap <https://core.dpdk.org/roadmap/#stable>`_.

-At the end of the 2 years, a final X.11.N release will be made and at that point the LTS branch will no longer be maintained with no further releases.

 What changes should be backported